Fire Emblem: The Binding Blade

 The old translation patch served its purpose in translating the game well enough, but for a lot of people, the glitches and often grammatically strange script left a bad taste in their mouth.
 This new project attempts to repair the issues with the old patch and rewrite the dialogue to be more faithful both to the original script and officially translated material.
 With any luck, it’s more enjoyable to read as well.

 Finally, after nearly two years of hard work and the contribution of many people who wanted to see this done, the patch is in a state that is considered complete.
-The Link Arena isn’t finished, but it’s functional, and if anybody wants to fix the Link Arena up, they’re completely welcome to.
+The Link Arena is finished, but it’s functional.
 Thank you for the support, and an extra special thanks to all the contributors listed below.
 Enjoy the game!

 ROM / ISO Information: